JamFox/docs.jamfox.dev/docs/content/food/papacookbook.md

 ### Pickles

-!!! abstract inline "Ingredients (for a 3L jar)"
+!!! abstract "Ingredients (for a 3L jar)"
     - 1.5 tbsp of sugar
     - 2 tablespoons of salt
     - 3 tablespoons of vinegar